The 42 best restaurants in Guadalajara

 I am going to go out on a limb and say that Guadalajara has some of the best seafood restaurants in Mexico.
 I love Mexico City and all but Guadalajara edges out the capital in my opinion.

-This closet turned sushi bar is one of the hottest tickets in the Guadalajara restaurant scene right now.
+This closet turned sushi bar is one of the hottest tickets in the Guadalajara restaurant scene.
 This is not your typical Mexican sushi but the real deal, high-end Japanese-style sushi like you would find in Los Angeles or Mexico City.

 Nobody in Guadalajara has a selection of exquisite fish that Chef Daisuke Maeda has brought in specifically for this sushi bar.
 I tend to judge a sushi bar on the quality of its sea urchin and I can say, without a doubt, that is the best sea urchin I have tasted three hours away from the beach.